duhanboblanli/DOTNET8-MVC-E-Commerce-Web-App/README.md

-# ASP.NET 8 MVC E-Commerce Web App & Web API
+# ASP.NET 8 MVC E-Commerce Web App & API

 This project involves creating an e-commerce platform with a separate API for business logic.
 Admin users can log in to add and manage product details, while the public interface allows users to view and order products.
 A comprehensive cart and checkout process are implemented, along with an order management system for the admin to review customer orders.